avierstr/umipore/README.md

 `-bc_os, --bc_one_side`: Search for barcode on one sides.
 Default = False.

 ### Less important options:

 `-sf, --sformat`: File format to save the files.
 Default: same as inputfile. (fasta or fastq).

 `-sp, --search_part`: Part at begin and end of sequence to search for adapters or barcodes.
 Default = 150 bp longer than the adapter or barcode.

 `-er, --error`: Percentage error allowed in editdistance for adapters and barcodes.
 Default = 0.15 (15%).

+`-ca, --custom_adapters`: File with adapters from other sequencing technologies in case your data is not from Nanopore Sequencing.  (comma or tab separated csv file)

 ### Command examples: